-Alliance tyres notes: For stationary service (0 km/h) and speed up to 10 km/h (6 mph) inflation pressure must increase by 20%.
-Field dual: 88% of field load, field triple: 82% of field load.
+For stationary service (0 km/h) and speed up to 10 km/h inflation pressure must increase by 20%.
+Field dual: 88% of field load, field triple: of field load.

-Alliance allows for free rolling application: Load capacity to be increased by 20%, after increasing the inflation pressure by 20%.
-Check with Alliance tyre dealer or GT Bunning before increasing the pressure beyond those stated in the tables.
+Alliance allows for free roliing application: Load capacity to be increased by 15%, after increasing the inflation pressure by 20%.